MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-dll-projects.md

   or

-- Attach to an existing app that is already deployed and running on a test or production computer.
+- Attach to an app that is deployed and running on a test or production computer.
 Use this method for DLL controls in Internet Explorer or on web pages.
 For more information, see [How to: Attach to a running process](../debugger/attach-to-running-processes-with-the-visual-studio-debugger.md).

 Before you start debugging the calling app, set a breakpoint in the DLL.
 See [Using breakpoints](../debugger/using-breakpoints.md).
-When the breakpoint is hit, you can step through the code, observing the action at each line.
+When the breakpoint is hit, you can step through the DLL code, observing the action at each line.
 For more information, see [Navigate code in the debugger](../debugger/navigating-through-code-with-the-debugger.md).

 ###  <a name="vxtskdebuggingdllprojectstheimmediatewindow"></a> Use the Immediate window

- You can use the **Immediate** window at design time to evaluate functions or methods in the DLL.
-The **Immediate** window plays the role of a calling app.
+ You can use the **Immediate** window at design time to evaluate functions or methods in the DLL, without using a calling app.
+The **Immediate** window plays the role of the calling app.

 For example, to test a method named `Test` in class `Class1`: